jamargoochIT/azure-setup/README.md

 This tutorial goes through the the creation and configuration of Virtual Machines in Azure.<br /><br><br><br><br>

-We’re going to create a Domain Controller and a Client and then ensure the two are can communicate with one another.
+We’re going to create two Virtual Machines in Azure, one will be a Domain Controller and the other, a Client.
+Then we're going to ensure the two are can communicate with one another.

-Before we get started, I wanted to briefly state what a domain controller is and some of what it can do:<br>
+Before we get started, I wanted to briefly state what a domain controller is and a bit of what it can do:<br>

 - A domain controller is a server on a network that performs several functions:
 - Authentication – Verifying user’s credentials who are trying to access the network.